lynnpye/sl_triggers/extern/libraries/sexlab-dependent/sl_triggers_function_library_sexlab_dependent.md

 **Description**

-Returns the days since the actor last had an orgasm as a float
+Returns: float: the days since the actor last had an orgasm as a float

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor

 **Example**